 Chile Verde usually requires many steps to get it from prep to hot-on-the-table.
-But with a pressure cooker, all the flavors that usually take hours to come together are perfection in less than an hour.
+But with an Instant Pot or other pressure cooker, all the flavors that usually take hours to come together are perfection in less than an hour.
 This version took me by surprise because I’ve ALWAYS roasted the peppers first to blacken and soften them.
 And I’ve ALWAYS seared the pork.
 But today, you get to make the easiest Chile Verde by rough chopping fresh ingredients, and dumping them in the cooker.
 About 30 minutes later it’s ready to go; a truly rich, hearty, and complex Mexican stew.
 If you’re a purest or skeptic, go ahead and roast your veggies first.
 I was skeptical the first time so I’ve tried it and the main difference will be that your verde (which literally means green) will be more brown than bright green, so skip it unless you’re excited about adding an hour to the prep work. 🙂

 I’ve listed a good cross sampling of different peppers to put in your verde but you can play with some combinations to your liking.
 Look at these pretty, bright veggies.
 Onions, tomatillos, Anaheim and Poblano peppers are the base, and a couple chopped jalapenos, seeds and all (the seeds just add depth here, not a lot of heat).
 If you want a bit more heat, you can add some hotter peppers or extra jalapenos or serranos, which I did.
 I added a habenaro and serrano pepper to everything listed and it still wasn’t too much for the least heat tolerant in the house (that’s not me).